France-ioi/AlgoreaPlatform/README.md

 git submodule update --init
 bower install
 composer install
-cp config_local_template.php config_local.php
+cp -p config_local_template.php config_local.php
 ```

-then fill `config_local_template.php` with your configuration, including database and item IDs (you can choose them arbitrarily).
+then fill `config_local.php` with your configuration, including database and item IDs (you can choose them arbitrarily).

-To fill the database, visit `dbv/index.php` using the database login/password and follow the described steps.
+To install the database, check the last version in the `schema` folder, and from it, execute `full_schema.sql` and then each revision in order.
+(Check `schema/README.md` for more information.)

 You must then run

 ```
 php commonFramework/modelsManager/triggers.php